-If you are concerned about your bleeding outside of these hours, please call NHS 111 for advice or in the bleeding heavy attend the Emergency Department.
+If you are concerned about your bleeding outside of these hours, please call NHS 111 for advice, or if the bleeding is heavy, attend the Emergency Department.

-If you are concerned about any side effects or reactions you may be having to this medication please contact EPAU on the above numbers for advice - if you feel the reaction is severe, please attend Emergency Department.
+If you are concerned about any side effects or reactions you may be having to this medication please contact EPAU on the above numbers for advice; if you feel the reaction is severe, please attend the Emergency Department.